salmanbd100/full-stuck-software-engineer-guide/Frontend/JavaScript/09-array-object-methods.md

 ### Q3: How to group array of objects by property?

 **Answer:**

+**Grouping with reduce** - Uses reduce to group objects into categories based on a property value.

 ```javascript
 const users = [
     { name: 'Alice', role: 'admin' },